top of page

 • Proficiency in utilizing virtual meeting platforms like Zoom (meeting, webinar, etc.).

-• Some knowledge of visual design and marketing to support the development of programmatic and education-related materials.
+• Some knowledge of visual design and marketing to support the development of social media and website materials.

 • Professional writing skills in English.

-• Reliable automobile transportation and willingness to travel in and out of county several times a year.
+• Reliable transportation and willingness to travel in and out of Santa Cruz County.

 Candidates must be authorized to work for any US employer.
 Unfortunately, we are unable to support visa sponsorship at this time.
-This is a limited-term full-time position.
-An FTE re-evaluation based on funding availability will take place on June 30, 2024.
 Candidates based in Santa Cruz County and surrounding counties are preferred and encouraged to apply.

 How to Apply:

 HIP promotes a fully inclusive, equitable, trauma-informed, human-centered, and anti-racist organization that supports all levels of its staff and partners to have a significant role and responsibility in developing and implementing best practices to advance health innovation and equity.
 We seek applicants who have demonstrated awareness and commitment to equity, anti-racism, trauma-informed approaches, and increasing access to care.
-Interested candidates should submit their resume and cover letter with “Program Manager Application” in the subject to jobs@hipscc.org.
-The initial review of candidates will begin in early March, and the posting will close when filled.
+Interested candidates should submit their resume and cover letter with the following form linked here.

 Please note that we do not offer informational interviews for active recruitments.
-We kindly ask interested parties not to directly email staff members or call our office.
-All communication must be directed to jobs@hipscc.org.
+An initial review of candidates will begin two weeks from the date the job is posted.
+We kindly ask that interested candidates do not email staff members directly or call our office.
+All questions must be directed to jobs@hipscc.org

 bottom of page